 The phrase “multi-tenant software” is used to describe a single application instance that is shared by multiple user groups who each have their own self-contained workspace within that application.
 This can include unique design elements, layouts, privileges, and features for each group.

-With learning management systems, a multi-tenant system means that your learning and development department can operate multiple user groups — each with their own branding, custom permissions, and training objectives — within a single central hub.
+With learning management systems, a multi-tenant system means that your learning and development department can operate multiple user groups — each with its own branding, custom permissions, and training objectives — within a single central hub.

 What is the advantage of a multi-tenancy LMS?

-The advantage of using multi-tenant LMS platforms over single-tenant LMS is that it allows you to serve a diverse set of learner groups who may each have unique training needs, without having to install a new LMS for each one of them.
+The advantage of using multi-tenant LMS platforms over single-tenant LMS is that it allows you to serve a diverse set of learner groups who may each have unique training needs without having to install a new LMS for each one of them.

 A multi-tenant learning management system is a cost-effective way to manage training across multiple groups of learners and users, all from a single point.
-A multi-tenant LMS can also be easier to maintain than a single-tenant LMS, because you only need to manage one set of software updates, rather than updating every instance of your LMS as in a single-tenant system.
+A multi-tenant LMS can also be easier to maintain than a single-tenant LMS because you only need to manage one set of software updates rather than updating every instance of your LMS as in a single-tenant system.

-Learn more: 3 Ways to Elevate Online Courses from Good to Great
+Learn more: 3 Ways to Elevate Online Courses from Good to Great.

 How can you use a multi-tenancy LMS in your organization?